YourCH0ICE/CTF-Write-ups/0xL4ugh CTF 24/Gamer-5.md

 So.
 I have a file from the first task "Gamer-1".
 It's a zip archive which I'll use to find the answers.
+I was working with logs and files of the victim system

 <h2>Solution:</h2>